zzhangjii/learning-library/ApplicationIntegration-labguide.md

     - Your Evaluate Form appears with the store manager’s data already filled in thanks to the data associations that were mapped.
-Notice that the *Initiator Comments* field is greyed out since you disabled it in the form designer.
+Notice that the *Initiator Comments* field is greyed out now since you disabled it in the form designer to prevent the regional manager from modifying its contents.

-    - In the Evaluator Comments field, enter the bad news: *Alice at Store
+    - In the *Evaluator Comments* field, enter the bad news: *Alice at Store
     \#19 across town has a huge inventory of this item.
 Go get some of her extras.*